DataVizStory/Space-X-Falcon-9-First-Stage-Landing-Prediction/README.md

-This project explores SpaceX launch data using Data Science Copyright ©IBM Corporation.
+This project explores SpaceX launch data using Data Science.

+Copyright ©IBM Corporation.
 All rights reserved.